googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 #### Android

-The Android implementation of the Google Mobile Ads plugin requires a class that implements a NativeAdFactory.
-A `NativeAdFactory` contains a method that takes a [UnifiedNativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAd) and custom options and returns a [UnifiedNativeAdView](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAdView).
-The [UnifiedNativeAdView](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAdView) is what will be displayed in your app.
+The Android implementation of the Google Mobile Ads plugin requires a class that implements a `NativeAdFactory`.
+A `NativeAdFactory` contains a method that takes a [NativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/nativead/NativeAd) and custom options and returns a [NativeAdView](https://developers.google.com/android/reference/com/google/android/gms/ads/nativead/NativeAdView).
+The [NativeAdView](https://developers.google.com/android/reference/com/google/android/gms/ads/nativead/NativeAdView) is what will be displayed in your app.

 You can implement this in your MainActivity.java or create a separate class in the same directory as MainActivity.java as seen below: